snowplow/snowplow-gtm-server-side-launchdarkly-tag/README.md

 A Google Tag Manager Server-side LaunchDarkly Tag template for sending events from the Snowplow Client (and other GTM SS Clients) to LaunchDarkly.

-This Tag allows you to forward events in your Google Tag Manager Server container to LaunchDarkly.
+This Tag allows you to forward events in your Google Tag Manager Server container to LaunchDarkly using its [metric import REST API][launchdarkly-metric-import].

 **Works best with the [Snowplow Client][snowplow-client].**